open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>pdName</b></td>
         <td>string</td>
         <td>
           pdName is unique name of the PD resource in GCE.
-Used to identify the disk in GCE.<br/>
+Used to identify the disk in GCE.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>fsType</b></td>
         <td>string</td>
         <td>
-          fsType is filesystem type of the volume that you want to mount.<br/>
+          fsType is filesystem type of the volume that you want to mount.
+Tip: Ensure that the filesystem type is supported by the host operating system.
+Examples: "ext4", "xfs", "ntfs".<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>partition</b></td>
         <td>integer</td>
         <td>
-          partition is the partition in the volume that you want to mount.<br/>
+          partition is the partition in the volume that you want to mount.
+If omitted, the default is to mount by volume name.
+Examples: For volume /dev/sda1, you specify the partition as "1".<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>